krawaller/old-blog-backup/_source/files/posts/2018-02-25_callbag_typescript.md

 > a callbag which is expected to deliver data

 Hmm.
-Who is it that delivers data - is it the `Source` or the `SourceTalkBack`?
+Who is it that delivers data - is it the `Source` or the `SourceTalkback`?
 Well, that actually depends!

 In a *pullable source* it is the *source talkback*.
 Check again at the source for `fromPullStream`: